JaspherCad/JaspherCad/README.md

 ### 👨‍💻 About Me
 I’m a **third-year Computer Science student** at the **Technological Institute of the Philippines**, specializing in **Software Engineering**.
 I’m passionate about building scalable and efficient software solutions, and I’m always eager to learn and grow in the tech industry.

-I thrive on solving real-world problems through code, and I’m particularly interested in **web development, Java, Python, and cloud technologies**.
+I thrive on solving real-world problems through code, and I’m particularly interested in **web development, C#, Java, Python, and cloud technologies**.
 My goal is to contribute to meaningful projects that make a difference while continuously improving my skills.

 ### 🌟 Leadership & Extracurriculars
 - **Director of Communication** at **Junior Philippine Computer Society (JPCS)**: